-The Department of Industrial Engineering offers three graduate programs at the Master's degree level: a Master of Engineering in Management Systems Engineering, a Master of Science in Industrial Engineering with thesis, and a Master of Science in Industrial Engineering without thesis.
-Students in all three programs may choose a specialization in management systems engineering, quality control systems, or manufacturing systems.
+The Department of Industrial Engineering offers three graduate programs at the Master's degree level: a Master of Engineering in Industrial Engineering, a Master of Science in Industrial Engineering with thesis, and a Master of Science in Industrial Engineering without thesis.
+Students in all three programs may choose a specialization in management systems, quality control systems, or manufacturing systems.

 Graduates from these programs are prepared to be competent at an advanced level in their area of specialization.
-Graduates from the Management Systems Engineering specialization will be able to design and predict the behavior of integrated systems of people, equipment, materials, and information.
-Graduates from Ouality Systems specialization will be able to develop systems which can assure quality levels and predict failures and cost of quality of products and services.
+Graduates from the Management Systems specialization will be able to design and predict the behavior of integrated systems of people, equipment, materials, and information.
+Graduates from Quality Systems specialization will be able to develop systems which can assure quality levels and predict failures and cost of quality of products and services.
 Graduates from the Manufacturing Systems specialization will be able to design and implement automated manufacturing systems which can comply with requirements of safety, productivity and return on investment.

-The Master of Engineering in Management Systems Engineering degree requires 30 credits, which includes a 3-credit master's project.
+The Master of Engineering degree requires 30 credits, which includes a 3-credit master's project.
 The Master of Science in Industrial Engineering degree with thesis requires 30 credits, including a 6-credit thesis based on original research.
 The Master of Science in Industrial Engineering degree without thesis requires 36 credits and the approval of a comprehensive exam.
 Students with a background in an area other than industrial engineering may be required to complete remedial courses at the Bachelor's degree level.

-All students must take three core courses, one in experimental statistics, one in advanced production control, and another in systems simulation.
-There are two required courses which depend on the area of specialization: Discrete Linear Optimization and Advanced Engineering Economy for the Management Systems specialization, Multiple Regression Analysis and Quality Control Systems for the Quality Systems specialization, and Material Handling Systems and Automatic Assembly

-Systems for the Manufacturing Systems specialization.
+All students must take three core courses, experimental statistics, advanced production control, and advanced systems simulation.
+There are two required courses which depend on the specialization: area of Discrete Linear Optimization and Advanced Engineering Economy for the Management Systems specialization, Multiple Regression Analysis and Quality Control Systems for the Quality Systems specialization, and Material Handling Systems and Automatic Assembly Systems for the Manufacturing Systems specialization.
 Additionally, there are a number of elective courses which depend on the degree sought and the area of specialization.

-In addition to the admission requirements of the Graduate School Office, a Bachelor of Science degree in Engineering is required.
+In addition to the admission requirements of the Graduate School Office, a Bachelor of Science degree is required.
+Students with a background in an area other than engineering must have at least three courses of Calculus, two courses of Physics, Lineal Algebra, Differential Equation and Computer programming.
 Applicants graduated from non-English speaking foreign universities must present evidence of having taken the TOEFL examination and of their graduating class ranking to be considered for admission.

-The Department of Industrial Engineering has well-equipped laboratory and computer facilities.
-These facilities include a robotics laboratory, a quality control laboratory, human factors and ergonomics laboratory, and a manufacturing laboratory.
+The Department of Industrial Engineering has well-equipped laboratories and computer facilities.
+These facilities include a robotics laboratory, a quality control laboratory; human factors and ergonomics laboratory, and a Model Factory.
 The Department also has a number of computer facilities for teaching and research purposes.